eroicaleo/algs4ed/ch03/RedBlackTreeDeletion.md

   During the moveRedLeft transformation, the black balance is maintained.
 * Why we need the second condition of `if (!isRed(root.left) && !isRed(root.right)) root.color = RED;`?
     * *We can check with forum.*

+# `deleteMax()`

+The invariant of the recursive call is again that the current node is not a 2-node.
+And the tree is perfectly balanced.
+And we will make our right child a 3-node or 4-node if it is not already a 3-node, (of course it can not be a 4-node, otherwise it's not a legal LLRB).

+## way down analysis: `moveRedRight(Node h)`.

+* A comment about `moveRedRight(Node h)`, why we can assume the `h` is RED?
+    * If `h` is root, then we force it to be RED.
+    * If `h` is not root, Just after entering `deleteMax()`, we know `h` is a 3- or 4-node by the invariant.
+If it's red, then we are fine.
+If it's not, then either it's left or right child is red.
+In the latter case, we won't do `moveRedRight()`.
+In the former case, we will first do `rotateRight`.
+      Then we are OK, because we will go one recursive level down.

+## way up analysis: `balance(Node h)`

+* Note that the left subtree has always been a legal LLRBT when we travel down.
+  Then when we go up, assume we are at node `h`, we have both `h.left` and `h.right` are legal LLRBT, no matter what color they are, with the `balance`, we can always make `h` to be a legal LLRBT.

+# `delete()`

+# Open questions

+**tips: It might be easier to think with 2-3 tree instead of LLRBT.**

+* For any node `h` in the path, just before recursive call, is it possible that `isRed(h.left) && isRed(h.left.left)`?
+* For any node `h` in the path, is it possible that before recursive call `h` is a 4-node and after recursive call, we have `isRed(h.right)`?
+* On the way up for `deleteMax()` and `deleteMin()`, is it possible to have 5-node.
+    * It's the same as the last question.
+* How many different kinds 4-node can we have in the way down and way up.